g0me3/TileMapper/README.md

 # TileMapper
 Draw Map with Tiles out of ROM files directly.
-Load Any NES or GB file to begin a Journey to the world of the hidden pictures lol.
+Load a NES, GB or any other RAW file7 to begin a Journey to the world of the hidden pictures lol.

-Initial commit is based on original Borland Delphi 3 sources (there is ASM blocks inside!)
+Initial commit is based on original Borland Delphi 3 sources (there is ASM blocks in7side!)

-# Supported Systems
+# Supported Formats
-- Tile: 1BPP, NES, GB
+- Tile Formats: 1 bpp, NES/Famicom, Game Boy, Genesis
-- Roms: NES, RAW (any other threated as RAW)
+- Input Files: NES, GB, RAW (any other threated as RAW), separate Tilemaps / Patternts

 # TODO Ideas
 - More Tile formats